-Lehi City is receiving \$332,739 in CDBG funding for FY2025.
+Lehi City is receiving an anticipated \$342,852 (based on the previous year funding) in CDBG funding.
 CDBG funds are used for public services, housing activities, economic development, infrastructure, and public facilities improvements.
+Anticipated resources are based on PY24 funding levels, as PY25 funding from HUD is unknown.